FAQ

 You can use:

-the ABC tools : updates are underway and the tools adapted to the new method will be available at the beginning of 2025
+the tools of ABC : updates are underway and tools adapted to the new method will be available at the beginning of 2025

-the tools compliant with the method : follow-ups are being carried out to prepare for the renewal of compliance and for the upgrade to the new version of the method to be implemented over time
+the tools compliant with the method : monitoring is being carried out to prepare the renewal of conformity and for the upgrade to the new version of the method to be done over time

 How to determine your maturity level?

-You can find in section 1.1 of the method a quiz to help you know your organisation's maturity level.
-This quiz is based on your previous assessments as well as what you plan to implement at each stage of your next assessment.
+You can find in section 1.1 of the method a quiz to help you determine your organisation's maturity level.
+This quiz is based on your previous assessments as well as on what you plan to implement at each stage of your next assessment.

 Where to find practical implementation advice for this method?

-If your question concerns a practical application of the method, or carbon accounting in the broader sense:
+If your question concerns a practical implementation of the method, or carbon accounting in the broad sense:

-We invite you to consult the following 2 resources, which are managed by the ABC:
+We invite you to consult the following two resources, which are led by the ABC:

 OCP (Open Carbon Practice) which is a platform for methodological exchanges between carbon practitioners.
-Users of the GCP resource can report gaps, or propose improvement ideas by joining the OCP community on Slack.
+Users of the PCG resource can report gaps or propose improvement ideas by joining the OCP community on Slack.

 How to find a Bilan Carbone® provider and consultant